 This certification is for students who want to teach grades 9-12; if you are interested in teaching grades 7-8, you should seek Middle School Certification.
 Winthrop also offers a Fifth-Year Master's Degree in Teaching for students with B.A.'s in English (Language/Literature and Writing Tracks); students in these tracks should consult with their advisors to make sure they take the necessary undergraduate courses to qualify for this program.

-For entry into the Professional Stage, candidates must meet the following requirements before being allowed to enroll in EDUC 475 - Internship in Reflective Practice and EDUC 490 -Capstone for Educational Leaders:
+For entry into the Professional Stage, candidates must meet the following requirements before being allowed to enroll in EDUC 400 / 401.

-- Minimum cumulative GPA of 2.75 for coursework completed at Winthrop.
+- Minimum GPA of 2.75 for coursework completed at Winthrop.

-- Completed disclosure statement regarding criminal or unethical conduct.
+- Completed disclosure statement requiring criminal or unethical support.